ErHaWeb/klaro_consent_manager/Documentation/Integrator/HowTo/CustomService/Index.rst

 Frontend
 ========

-If the service was referenced in the Klaro configuration, it also appears in the Consent Management modal in the frontend.
+If the service was referenced in the :ref:`Klaro configuration
+<for-editors-configuration>`, it also appears in the Consent Management modal
+in the frontend.

 ..  figure:: /Images/HowTo-CustomService-Frontend.png
     :alt: Custom service displayed in the Klaro consent modal